baffelli/covid-2019-measures/readme.md

 | schools         | 0=no restriction, 1=closed                                                                                                                                                                              | includes primary and secondary school as well as Kindergarten                                                                                                     |
 | universities    | 0=no restriction, 1=closed                                                                                                                                                                              |                                                                                                                                                                   |

 The data are collected in a Google spreadsheet and updated periodically.
-The files are available for download in this github with the date indicating the last update.
+The files are available for download from this repository with the date indicating the last update (file names `measures_CH_2020-XX-XX.csv`).
+The file `measures_CH_2020.csv` is the most recent version of the data as it is collected, but it may not be equally complete for all cantons.
+The file `measures_detailed_CH.csv` contains more details on the collected interventions, notably URL links to the respective cantonal or federal press releases.

 ## Results
 For a visualization of the measures until 2020-06-04, see [here](https://fkrauer.github.io/covid-measures/).
+There is also a (simple) [R Shiny app](https://jobrac.shinyapps.io/app_covid_measures_ch/) with visualizations and links to the press releases underlying the presented data.

 ## Data usage
 You are free to use these data under the CC-BY-NC creative commons license.
 Please cite this project whenever you use the data.

-## Workflow
+## Workflow for colaborators

-- Raw data are collected in Google Sheets [here](https://drive.google.com/drive/folders/1BrdACHo19f_Q-b2aEU3ZlwwKb68VYPGj) (access restricted to collaborators, get in touch if you want to contribute).
+- Raw data are collected in Google Sheets (access restricted to collaborators, get in touch if you want to contribute).
 Here, each row corresponds to one interention in one canton or the whole of Switzerland.
 - The script `code/pull_data_from_drive.R` collects the data from the Google sheets, updates the csv files in your local `data` folder and the pooled data set `measures_detailed_CH.csv`.
-Again, you need access to our Google Drive.
+Note that access is again limited to collaborators.
+If you just want to use the data please download them from this repository.
 - The script `code/reformat_data.R` generates the more parsimonious version `measures_CH.csv` from `measures_detailed_CH.csv`.
-- All updated csv files can then be committed and pushed to github.
+- All updated csv files can then be committed and pushed to github (if necessary add a new `measures_CH_2020-XX-XX.csv` fiel manually).

 ## Disclaimer
 It is possible that some measures are missing because they were not communicated explicitly on the websites of the cantonal administrations.
 If you spot an error or want to make a suggestion for adding data, please contact us.